 4. Is there a matching IKEA ottoman you can get?

 It’s a perfect height in relation to the sofa.
 It matches appearance-wise.
-While it added a few bucks to the purchase, it makes sitting in the couch way more comfortable especially since the sofa’s depth isn’t as deep as I’d like it.
+While it added a few bucks to the purchase, it makes sitting on the couch way more comfortable, especially since the sofa’s depth isn’t as deep as I’d like it.
 The ottoman gives me a lot more solid sitting space.

 5. Double check the depth dimension (and compare)

 IKEA sofas are well known for not having a deep enough seat.
 It’s fine if you’re not tall, but I’m tall and really find it the worst aspect of the sofa.

 Some of the more modern designs have a deeper seat so if you like deep seats, get that.
 We opted for the Ektorp because we didn’t want to spend piles of money on what we thought was a somewhat temporary living arrangement.
 So much for that; 4 years later and we’re still in the same place with the same old IKEA furniture.

 If at all possible, visit an IKEA store and try out different sofas.

 Most IKEA stores (if not all) offer delivery.
 However, it’s not cheap.
 If you’re only buying a sofa, you might be able to get into your vehicle.

 If not, this is your chance to order more stuff.
 If you’re paying for delivery, you might as well get as much delivered as possible.